 The lack of media attention on such benefits and the enduring image of sweat-shop workers has left many liberals with an impression of globalisation as a wholly negative project.
 Meanwhile, working-class people on the right became aware of the detrimental effect globalisation had on their livelihood as they lost jobs to cheaper overseas manufacturing.
 This forged an unlikely alliance of leftists and working-class conservatives against the blight of globalisation, leaving a vulnerability for populists and demagogues to exploit.

-But for those of us availed of the facts, it's a strange one, because it comes with an ambiguous lesson.
+It's a strange one, because it comes with an ambiguous lesson.
 Do we take from this that unfettered exploitation leads to greater equality?
 And does this mean that activism against exploitation is actually counter-productive?

 First, let's break it down, where is the prosperity coming from?
 Is it coming from the exploitation or the resulting exchange of capital for labour?